chasbecker/HappyMonarchs/README.md

 Two were or are vestigal monarchies.
 One was ruled by nobles whose positions were eliminated in 1848.

-The majority of happiest countries are constitutiona monarchies.
+The majority of happiest countries are constitutional monarchies.
 Monarchs are largely ceremonial, but they serve a far more important function than "ruling".
 They are the non-partisan symbol of national identity.
 They are responsible to the country and the people, but they do not have to campaign for votes or fear a vote of no confidence.
 Not